TRESA Resources & Guidance

 Trust in Real Estate Services Act (TRESA)

-TRESA is replacing the Real Estate and Business Brokers Act (REBBA) and phase two of the new regulations will come into force on December 1, 2023.
+TRESA is replacing the Real Estate and Business Brokers Act (REBBA) and Phase 2 of the new regulations are effective as of December 1, 2023.
 Find information on how REALTORS® and brokerages will incorporate these changes in the “TRESA in 2” Videos.

 yellow daffodils on the lawn at Queen's Park Toronto